-- Performance of Land Use Policies: Several major residential and mixed-use projects that are underway in the eastern portion of the project corridor demonstrate TOD characteristics, while recent and planned projects in the western segment of the corridor tend to exhibit campus-like suburban design principles.
+- Performance of Land Use Policies: Several major residential and mixed-use projects that are underway in the eastern portion of the project corridor demonstrate TOD characteristics.
+Recent projects in the western segment of the corridor tend to exhibit campus-like suburban design principles although there is evidence that proposed projects will become more urban in character.
 A number of TOD projects, many supported by regional and local TOD initiatives, have been implemented along the two existing LRT corridors in the region. - Potential Impact of Transit Investment on Regional Land Use: The corridor, particularly the middle segment, has strong redevelopment potential.
 Current zoning is likely to result in redevelopment at higher densities.
 The Twin Cities region's economy is healthy and the project corridor is one of the strongest growth areas in the region.